fstnetwork/module-api/Workshop/issueToken.md

   - **permission**
-    - Only Issuer could test
+    - Only Issuer could use

 ## Step